Featured

 So Tesla Dropped $19.40 On A Thursday

-Yet it's five day chart looks pretty normal.
+Yet even after a drop like this it's five day chart looks somewhat normal.

-Now it's one day chart.
-On first glance it looks pretty sideways however if you look closely you will see ten and twenty dollar interday price swings.
+Now it's one day chart shown just below.
+On first glance it looks like its moving somewhat sideways however if you look closely you will see ten and twenty dollar interday price swings.

 Look at the high volumes of trading in it during the first thirty or forty minutes of trading as the stock zig zagged around and then more volume pouring into it around 2:00 p.m. when a second wave of selling pressure hit.
 Imagine getting into Puts around 1:00 p.m. and getting out around $2:00 p.m.
 Auto stocks in general did poorly on the day.
 Now look at Tesla's 30 day chart.

-We just had 30 days of scorching upward moves.
+We just had a 30 day period of scorching upward moves.
 Why fall into a trap of now trying to outguess this action?
 Note now I have mentioned 1:00-2:00 p.m. selling pressure on a Thursday afternoon.
-There was fear of a second wave of panic selling.
-Short term option players have learn to "focus on the moment" especially on Thursday afternoons.
+During that time period there was a fear of a second wave of panic selling.
+Short term option players have to learn to "focus on the moment", especially on Thursday afternoons.
 I wouldn't want to play the game of buying Calls or Puts on Tesla at the end of the day hoping to guess right, as to which way the stock will trade in the first ten or fifteen minutes of tomorrows (Fridays) trading session.
 The only times I like to trade Tesla on a Friday is when and if it starts to rally in the early afternoon.
 Yet that is super risky.
-Others may not agree.
+Others may not agree with this strategy.
 Let's see what happens. ** Friday morning after 11:00 a.m.
 Take a guess as to what has happened.
 Do you think up or down?

 ....